TSI Assessment

 TSI Assessment 351 *5 or 4/340 350

-If you have taken the TSI Assessment within the last 5 years at a testing site outside of Austin Community College, but within the State of Texas, please complete the Retrieve TSI Scores form.
+If you have taken the TSI Assessment within the last 5 years at a testing site outside of Austin Community College, but within the state of Texas, please complete the Retrieve TSI Scores form here.

-If your college or university needs your TSI scores that were taken at Austin Community College, please complete the Send TSI Scores form.
+If your college or university needs your scores from a TSI taken at ACC, please submit the send TSI Scores form.